Where is your Bitcoin stored?

 What happens if Swan goes out of business?

-The entirety of your fiat and Bitcoin holdings is stored in an account in your name with Prime Trust.
-In the unlikely event of Swan winding up operations, you still have legal control of funds stored within Prime Trust and can request disbursement using your email.
-Please contact Prime Trust for more information.
+The entirety of your fiat and Bitcoin holdings are legally held in an account in your name at your custodian of record.
+The fiat is held in an FDIC-insured account at the custodian of record’s partner bank, with all such funds designated for the benefit of (FBO) each individual client.
+In the unlikely event of Swan winding up operations, you still have legal control of funds stored within your custodian of record and can request disbursement by contacting your custodian of record.
+Please contact your custodian of record for more information.

 As always, we encourage you to withdraw your Bitcoin often to a secure wallet whose keys you control.